MicrosoftDocs/common-data-model-and-service/powerapps/control-data-table.md

 + Support for static data sources
 + Support for customizing a column, including column widths, texts, and styling
 + Support for hyperlinks inside the Data table
++ Ability for users to change column widths while running the app
 + Use of Data table inside Form controls
 + Ability to change the height of all the rows
 + Copy/paste of the Data table control